Why an Environmental Economics Degree?

 Employment as an Environmental Economist

-Environmental economists can earn a comfortable salary; the average salary for all economists was $93,070 in 2013.
+Environmental economists can earn a comfortable salary; the median salary for all economists was $108,350 in 2020.
 Most environmental economists currently work in federal or state government.
-While these positions are expected to decline, overall employment of econmists is projected to grow 8-14% from 2012 to 2022.
+While these positions are expected to decline, overall employment of economists is projected to grow 13% from 2020 to 2030.
 Some environmental consulting firms are hiring economists to estimate and minimize project costs.
 They may also work as project managers for consultancies and environmental nonprofits.

 Core Skills You'll Develop While Studying Environmental Economics